Skip to main content

 The Division of Property Valuation & Review recommends using the recording date, although towns should determine which they will use and remain consistent with that method.
 One disadvantage of using the recorded date is that a sale could have closed years ago and had only recently been recorded.
 Calling that the sale date would be misleading, and the market could have changed significantly between the closing and recording dates.

-Because values are established as of April 1st and the tax bills are issued to the owner of record as of April 1st, only the seller can appeal.
-However, the seller can designate the new owner as an agent to the seller.
-As agent, the buyer can participate in the grievance by acting on behalf of the owner of record.
-The seller can submit a signed letter to the Board of Listers stating that he or she wishes to designate the buyer as his or her agent in the grievance process.
+Because values are established as of April 1 and tax bills are issued to the owner of record as of April 1, only the seller can appeal.
+However, the seller can designate the new owner as agent to the seller.
+As an agent, the buyer can participate in the grievance by acting on behalf of the owner of record.
+The seller can submit a signed letter to the Board of Listers stating they wish to designate the buyer as their agent in the grievance process.

 Our town has erroneously been collecting taxes on a parcel that was transferred to a different owner over a year ago. the transfer was confusing and the parcel didn’t get processed correctly, what should we do?

-If a veteran owns property and resided there on April 1st the exemption stays and can be dealt with at closing if the parties choose.
-If a veteran sells after April 1st they cannot get the exemption on a different property that year – the exemption is for the property they owned and resided in on April 1st.
+If a veteran owns property and resided there on April 1, the exemption stays and can be dealt with at closing if the parties choose.
+If a veteran sells after April 1, they cannot get the exemption on a different property that year—the exemption is for the property they owned and resided in on April 1.

 Exemptions

-A Veteran just had a rental house built on his property, how does this affect his exemption amount?
+A Veteran just had a rental house built on their property; how does this affect their exemption amount?

-It should not affect his exemption amount.
-Example: If your town does a $40,000 exemption and the veteran’s land and trailer was worth $38,000.
+It should not affect the exemption amount.
+Example: The town does a $40,000 exemption and the veteran’s land and trailer was worth $38,000.
 The new house value will not be taken into account to go beyond the $38,000 exemption.
 The exemption would remain at the cap of $38,000.

 Does a qualified housing building automatically retain its exemption after transfer to a new owner?